apache/incubator-uniffle/docs/server_guide.md

 For example, if the hard limit is set to 50g, the server will reject the request if the partition size is greater than 50g, causing the job to eventually fail.

-E.g. If the hard limit is set to `50g`, the server will reject the request if the partition size is greater than 50g, and the job will fail eventually.

 ### Netty
 In version 0.8.0, we introduced Netty.
 Enabling Netty on ShuffleServer can significantly reduce GC time in high-throughput scenarios.
 We can enable Netty through the parameters `rss.server.netty.port` and `rss.rpc.server.type`.
 Note: After setting the parameter `rss.rpc.server.type` to `GRPC_NETTY`, ShuffleServer will be tagged with `GRPC_NETTY`, that is, the node can only be assigned to clients with `spark.rss.client.type=GRPC_NETTY`.